 If there is a companion theme that has most accompanied the shift from volume-based to value-based care in the U.S., it’s “patient-centered care,” recently featured on this Fierce Healthcare list of most overused buzzwords.
-But think about it — if businesses in most every other sector focus their success around customer satisfaction (plus the happy financial ramifications that brings), patients are the ultimate end-customer with any healthcare organization.
+But think about it — if businesses in almost every other sector focus their success around customer satisfaction (plus the happy financial ramifications that brings), patients are the ultimate end-customer with any healthcare organization.
 Current reform happening around healthcare business practices is designed to provide a better patient experience with greater pricing transparency, greater control over their own data, and other measures that would ultimately improve outcomes and drive down exorbitant costs.

 Every person on the planet is a healthcare consumer in one way or another, and this is how our lives are most affected by our healthcare interactions — “Did this physician or procedure help me get well, and is it going to break the bank?”

-Thanks to social media sites that allow for user comments or ratings, like Yelp or Facebook business page “reviews” sections, and online physician ratings systems like RateMDs or Healthgrades, there is more opportunity than ever before for patients to provide feedback regarding their customer satisfaction or lack thereof.
+Thanks to social media sites that allow for user comments or ratings, like Yelp or Facebook business page “reviews” sections, and online physician rating systems like RateMDs or Healthgrades, there is more opportunity than ever before for patients to provide feedback regarding their customer satisfaction or lack thereof.
 Many health insurance online portals have also started incorporating ratings and reviews.